01/01/2025

 Possibly the most important tip for organizing in general is to not go overboard, and if your closet is starting to feel a bit cluttered, take that as a sign to throw some things out.
 This hosting closet from California Closets by Isabel Ladd looks so neat because it’s not filled to the brim—Ladd has exactly what she needs in there, nothing more, nothing less.

-This closet, and any that takes inspiration from the closet organization ideas present, is the ultimate triple threat.
+This closet is the ultimate triple threat.
 Having drawers, shelves, and a hanging rack in this California Closet by Claire Staszak is such a smart way to keep things clean and clutter-free, no matter if you’re hanging clothes or gifting items.

 If your closet is on the smaller side, use vertical racks to better utilize the space.
 Arianne Bellizaire did so in this dog-walking closet, where she also kept a shallow space, fitting exactly what was needed into the closet.

-Add more decoration to your closet and keep things contained at the same time by using cabinet doors with lattice work on the front.
+Add more decoration to your closet organization idea and keep things contained at the same time by using cabinet doors with latticework on the front.
 This option, shown here in a closet by DuVäl Design, is also a good idea if you don’t like the look of all open shelving but still want to see inside the cabinets.

 TOUR THE ENTIRE SPACE